-We arrive at one last glaringly obviously left-out nation, on our journey of the identity of nations and principally the seven sons of Japheth.
-The informed reader will be doing cognitive acrobatics – slight play on words, as this nation is famous for its acrobats and tumblers – seeing not one but three of Japheth’s sons grouped together, after only discussing four sons thus far.
+We arrive at one last glaringly left-out nation, on our journey of the identity of nations and principally the seven sons of Japheth.
+The informed reader will be doing cognitive cart wheels – this nation is famous for its acrobats and tumblers – seeing not one, but three of Japheth’s sons grouped together, after only discussing four sons thus far.

 Tubal is the fifth son of Japheth and Meshech, the sixth.
 For many years I searched for them both.
 I entertained Korea as Meshech and Japan as Tubal; as well as considering North Korea as Meshech and South Korea as Tubal.
 Eventually, the pieces of the puzzle led to only one viable answer, the identity arrangement we will now study.
 When I researched for scientific and historic support, I was astounded to find considerable information.
 A lesson was learned; investigate the DNA data sooner and delve that little bit deeper into history.